vermaharshh/ASIC-Design-Class/asic.md

 When synthesized, the design will result in a flip-flop where q is always 1, regardless of the reset or clock state.

+Generating the netlist for the special case circuits.

+    Multiplication by a factor of 2: In this circuit, there are no special hardware multipler blocks are not required for the implementation.
+Rather we will append zero bit to the LSB of the number effectively shifting it to the left.
+The same can be seen the netlist images generated from the below commands.

+yosys
+read_liberty -lib ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib
+read_verilog mult_2.v
+synth -top mul2
+show
+write_verilog -noattr mul2_netlist.v
+!gvim mul2_netlist.v

+As we can see that there is no hardware involved hence the command of abc -liberty ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib says don't call the ABC function as there is nothing to map.

 5. D-Flipflop Constant 5 with Synchronous Reset

 The verilog code for the synchronous reset is given below :